-In the 2017 fiscal year, Epson held the inaugural Global Executive Seminar (GES).
-The GES, which we plan to make an annual event, seeks to further strengthen executive management at overseas affiliates.
-The seminar is designed to develop leaders who are capable of developing strategies and considering issues, such as how to achieve Epson's long-term goals, what role they and their companies should play, and what changes to make, in a business environment with limited future visibility.
-The seminar starts with a three-day group training session (session 1) and is followed by a year-long period during which participants apply lessons in actual practice, after which they gather to report the results over two days (session 2).
+In May 2017, Epson launched the inaugural Global Executive Seminar (GES) to further strengthen executive management at overseas affiliates.
+The seminar is designed to develop leaders who are capable of devising strategies and analyzing issues, leaders who can help guide us toward Epson's long-term goals, understand the roles that they and their companies should play, and identify changes to make in a business environment with limited future visibility.
+The seminar starts with a three-day group training session (session 1) and is followed by a year-long period during which participants apply lessons in actual practice, after which they gather to report the results over two-days (session 2).

 Training for New Employees in Japan

 Epson considers the first year of employment to be a training period during which new employees learn about the Epson approach to work.
 For the first three weeks, new employees in Epson Group companies in Japan gather at the Head Office for group training, where they learn the following:

 - Conduct expected of them as Epson employees

 - The mindset and attitude necessary for practicing "monozukuri" or the art and science of manufacturing, which is the foundation of Epson's efficient, compact and precision technologies